 Inpatient Drug Rehab: An Investment in Your Future

-When asking how much does inpatient drug rehab cost, remember that it is an investment for your future — not just of money, but also of your mind, body, and heart.
+When asking how much inpatient drug rehab costs, remember that it is an investment for your future — not just of money but also of your mind, body, and heart.
 Deciding today that you don’t want to live in the cycle of addiction anymore is a major step.